Updated: Feb 25

 But when we say ‘living’, we do mean living, as the Attica area also offers an abundance of world-class shopping opportunities, irresistible tavernas, fascinating museums and almost everything else that anyone could conceivably desire when they book a sailing holiday in Greece.

-So, what is it about Athens in the current cooler months of the year that makes it such a deserved massive draw for yacht charter novices and experienced enthusiasts alike?
+So, what is it about Athens in the cooler Autumn months that makes it such a deserved massive draw for yacht charter novices and experienced enthusiasts alike?

 The perfect balance between affordability and fabulous weather